sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 2. In the navigation bar on the left, choose `Metrics`.
 3. Select the `ContainerInsights/Prometheus` namespace.

-In the **Metrics** view, the SAS Viya metrics are organized into tiles.
-Each tile corresponds to a set of dimensions for the collected metric data.
-You can hover over a tile's dimensions to display the complete list of dimensions associated with the tile.
+The Cloudwatch **Metrics** view displays a set of tiles, with each tile corresponding to a common set of dimensions, You can hover over a tile's dimensions to display the complete list of dimensions associated with the tile.

+The dimensions for a metric correspond to the metric's Prometheus labels, and are used to specify attributes about the source of the metric.
+Metrics use different dimensions, depending on the type of data being collected, For example, a metric collecting the memory of a CAS node might include dimensions such as the cluster name, the CAS node name, and the CAS node type.
+A metric collecting the memory usage of a SAS service might also use the cluster name, but include the SAS service base and SAS service name.

+All of the metrics that use a common set of dimensions are grouped under a tile that is labeled with the list of dimensions.
+In order to find the a specific metric, you must find the tile with the corresponding set of dimensions.

-Because a large number of SAS Viya metrics are collected for Cloudwatch, it can be difficult to find a specific metric or metrics from a specific source.
-Use the reference tables in [CloudWatch SAS Viya Metrics](reference.md) to locate SAS Viya metrics and identify the tile with which they are associated.
+Because each metric has many dimensions and because many SAS Viya metrics are collected for Cloudwatch, it can be difficult to find a specific metric or metrics.
+You can use the reference tables in [CloudWatch SAS Viya Metrics](reference.md) to locate SAS Viya metrics and identify the tile with which they are associated.
+The tables provide these cross-reference listings:

+- the metrics associated with each set of dimensions
+- the dimensions and metrics associated with each type of source (such as CAS, SAS services written in Go, or SAS services written in Java)
+- the dimensions associated with each each metric

 After you find the metric you are interested in, you can create a graph from the metric data.
-For example, these are the steps to create a graph of `go_memstats_alloc_bytes` (memory usage) of SAS Viya microservices that are written in Go:
+For example, these are the steps to create a graph of `go_memstats_alloc_bytes` (memory usage) of SAS Viya services that are written in Go:

 1. Go to [CloudWatch SAS Viya Metrics](reference.md) and expand the